 If you make a comparison between Atlanta and Tampa, the latter is doing well in every aspect.
 And this is not with a small margin, but a glaring difference.

-When it comes to employment opportunity, Atlanta outperformed Tampa.
+When it comes to employment opportunities, Atlanta outperformed Tampa.
 But in general, Tampa is the better choice of the two.

 Let us discuss the two cities and make a comparison of what living in the two cities like.